dehezhang2/Notes/3402/CS3402_Database_System.md

 * Possible Violations for Update Operations

-  * DELETE may violate only referential integrity: If the primary key value of the tuple being deleted is referenced from other tuples in the database
+  * DELETE may violate only **referential integrity**: If the primary key value of the tuple being deleted is referenced from other tuples in the database
   * INSERT may violate any of the constraints(INSERT any entry break the law)
     * **Domain constraint**: if one of the attribute values provided for the new tuple is not of the specified attribute domain
     * **Key constraint**: if the value of a key attribute in the new tuple **already exists** in another tuple in the relation (can be duplicate)